-6. The 32-bit ARM Microprocessor and Development Toolkit
+6 32-bit ARM microprocessor and development toolkit

 ARM Incorporated offers several microprocessor cores, and the 32-bit RISC processor, ARM7TDMI, is one of them.
-It is of interest to us because the processor is optimized for the best combination of die size, performance and power consumption.
-The processor uses a three-stage pipeline: fetch, decode and execute [13].
+It is of interest to us because the processor is optimised for the best combination of die size, performance and power consumption.
+The processor uses a three-stage pipeline: fetch, decode and execute [18].
 A pure RISC processor executes each instruction in a single cycle.
 However, none of the nonsuperscalar commercial RISC processors actually achieves this goal.
-The ARM7 processor takes one cycle to perform most data processing operations, which account for % 50 of all instructions in a typical code.
+The ARM7 processor takes one cycle to perform most data processing operations, which account for 50% of all instructions in a typical code.
 Single data loads take three cycles, and stores require two cycles.

 Load and store multiples can take up to 18 cycles.
-Overall, the ARM7 achieves an average CPI (clock cycles per instruction) of around 1.8 [20].
+Overall, the ARM7 achieves an average CPI (clock cycles per instruction) of around 1.8 [19].
 The ARM7 processor has 31 32-bit registers.
 At any time, 16 are visible.
 The other registers are used to speed up exception processing.
 All register specifiers in ARM instructions can address any of the 16 registers.

 The ARM7TDMI is a very simple RISC processor.
-The core is fully 32-bit including a 32-bit ALU, a barrel shifter, data and address busses.
-Although the 4GB of address range is rarely used in wireless applications, it does have the advantage of simplifying the decode logic by using the upper address lines as chip select signals [11].
-Certain features of the processor are summarized below.
+The core is fully 32-bit, including a 32-bit ALU, a barrel shifter, data and address buses.
+Although the 4 Gb of address range is rarely used in wireless applications, it does have the advantage of simplifying the decode logic by using the upper address lines as chip select signals [20].
+Certain features of the processor are summarised as follows.

-• Shortest instruction execution time:

--800 ns (at f = 80 MHz)
+- Shortest instruction execution time: 800 ns (at $f = 80 \,\mathrm{MHz}$)

-• Registers:
+- Registers:

-- 30 general purpose registers
+30 general purpose registers

-- 6 status registers
+6 status registers

-- A program counter
+program counter

-• Instruction Sets: 48 instructions

-- Load and store instructions
+- Instruction sets: 48 instructions load and store instructions data processing instructions multiply instructions coprocessor instructions branch instructions

-- Data processing instructions

-- Multiply instructions

-- Coprocessor instructions

-- Branch instructions

 Portable and handheld products require processors that consume less power than those in desktop and other powered applications.
-RISC processors such as ARM7TDMI are suitable platforms for these applications due to their low power requirements.
-Furthermore, a 32-bit RISC architecture makes it easy to port many different applications.
-This kind of microcontrollers are also very easy to implement.
-They are available as small cores which are easy to integrate.
+RISC processors such as ARM7TDMI have some extra strengths as far as the power is concerned.
+A modern 32-bit RISC architecture can provide software compatibility between a range of products.
+This kind of modern microcontroller family is also very easy to implement.
+These microprocessors are available as small cores which are easy to integrate.
 Another advantage is on-chip debug support.
-These advantages make this family a good match for embedded, wireless applications.
+These advantages make this family a good fit for embedded applications.

-Another advantage of the ARM7TDMI is the fact that it has two instruction sets.
-The ARM7TDMI implements both the traditional 32-bit wide ARM instruction set and the new Thumb instruction set which is only 16 bits wide.
-Thumb instruction set was added to remove the limitations of code density and performance from narrow memory.
-Effectively, the traditional 32-bit ARM instruction set was compressed into Thumb 16-bit instruction set.
-Thumb instructions are then decompressed at execution time to produce a traditional 32-bit wide ARM instruction, which is then executed on the core as normal.
-As the ARM decoding is relatively simple, it is possible to do Thumb decompression on the fly without taking any additional cycles.
-The special use of ARM Thumb instructions enables ARM to evaluate the real GSM, DECT and D-AMPS code from the leading wireless players.
-There are three main issues for benchmarking the code [8]:
+Another advantage of the ARM7TDMI is the fact that it has two instruction sets: The ARM7TDMI implements both the traditional 32-bit wide ARM instruction set and the new Thumb instruction set, which is only 16 bits wide.
+The Thumb instruction set was added to remove the limitations of code density and performance from narrow memory.
+Effectively, the traditional 32-bit ARM instruction set was compressed into the Thumb 16-bit instruction set.
+The Thumb instructions are then decompressed at execution time to produce a traditional 32-bit wide ARM instruction, which is then executed on the core as normal.
+As the ARM decoding is relatively simple, it is possible to do the Thumb decompression on the fly without taking any additional cycles.
+The special use of ARM thumb instructions enables ARM to evaluate the real GSM, DECT and D-AMPS code from the leading wireless players.
+There are three main issues for benchmarking the code [10]: